googleinterns/zetasql-lint/docs/checks.md

 ```
 **Linter Output**
 ```
-In line 6, column 10: All keywords should be either uppercase or lowercase
+In line 6, column 10: All keywords should be either uppercase or lowercase [consistent-letter-case]
 ```
 ## consistent-comment-style
 ZetaSQL linter supports different kind of comment styles ('#', '//', or '--').
 Only one of them should be used consistently,